-Azelastine drops relieve eye inflammation associated with allergies.
+Azelastine drops relieve eye itching and redness associated with allergies.

 It is usual to use the drops twice each day, although they can be used up to four times a day for severe symptoms.